Cody Hanson: New era of Hinder & side projects: 2012–2018

 After embarking on an acoustic tour during the spring and summer of 2016 in support of the new Stripped EP, Hanson along with the rest of his bandmates began heavily writing and recording material for Hinder's sixth studio album.
-A October 9, 2016 post Hanson posted on the band's official Facebook and Instagram accounts stated that the he and the group began working with pianist and songwriter Sarah Thiele for some new tracks on the upcoming album.
+An October 9, 2016 post Hanson posted on the band's official Facebook and Instagram accounts stated that the he and the group began working with pianist and songwriter Sarah Thiele for some new tracks on the upcoming album.
 On December 11, 2016, Hanson posted another new update on the album's recording process via Hinder's official social media accounts with a photo of him and bassist Mike Rodden with a caption reading "Just taking a nice break from working on the album in Nicaragua!".

 During an April 19, 2017 interview with Loudwire Hanson debuted the upcoming new Hinder single Remember Me will be released with an accompanying music video on April 28, 2017.
 In the following months while on tour with Nonpoint, Hanson revealed in another interview with Loudwire that his new album with Hinder titled The Reign will be released on August 11, 2017 and that the group had signed a new record deal with The End Records to release the new album.

 On August 30, 2017, it was revealed by the attorney Blake Johnson via The Oklahoman that Hanson and the remaining band-members in Hinder filed a lawsuit against Winkler for allegedly unlawfully using the band's trademark to promote his solo career after exiting the group in 2013.
 The lawsuit filed in Oklahoma City federal court accuses Winkler of violating the agreement made with his former bandmates upon his departure from Hinder that allows him to promote himself as "Austin John Winkler, formerly of Hinder" and that the agreement also explains if Winkler utilizes the Hinder name in promotional materials, the band's name or logo can't be larger or more prominent than his individual name within the advertisement.

 In support of the new album The Reign, Hanson participated in Hinder's fall 2017 co-headlining tour with Buckcherry's lead singer Josh Todd,Adelitas Way, and Wayland.